VVUQ · Module 8 of 10

 Closed notes.
 Answer out loud, then reveal.

-1. What is a local sensitivity coefficient?
+1. What is a local sensitivity coefficient, and what are its units and sign?

 TodayFinish this quiz and Levels 1 and 2 of the ladder.